 Dipawali or Diwali is the festival of Lights and one of the most significant, biggest and the brightest festivals of the Hindu Religion.
 It's the festival of lights (deep = light and avali = a row i.e., a row of lights) that's marked by five days of celebration, which literally illuminates the country with its brilliance & dazzles all with its joy.
 As per Hindu Calendar, Dipawali is celebrated for five days, commencing on Dhanteras (13th lunar day of dark fortnight in the month of Aswin ) & concluding on Bhaibeej ( 2nd lunar day of lunar fortnight in the month of Karthik ).
 In accordance with the English Calendar, this festival of lights falls between the mid of October and mid of November.
-This year, the festival of Dipawali will commence on Tuesday, 29th of October 2024 which is Dhanteras and will conclude on Sunday, 3rd of November 2024 which is Bhaiya Dooj.
+This year, the festival of Dipawali will commence on Saturday, 18th of October 2025 which is Dhanteras and will conclude on Thursday, 23rd October 2025 which is Bhaiya Dooj.

 Five days of Celebration :